awsdocs/vm-import-export-user-guide/doc_source/vmie_prereqs.md

 Before you begin, you must be aware of the operating systems and image formats that VM Import/Export supports, and understand the limitations on importing instances and volumes\.

+### Image Formats<a name="vmimport-image-formats"></a>

+VM Import/Export supports the following image formats for importing both disks and VMs:
++ Open Virtual Appliance \(OVA\) image format, which supports importing images with multiple hard disks\.
++ Stream\-optimized ESX Virtual Machine Disk \(VMDK\) image format, which is compatible with VMware ESX and VMware vSphere virtualization products\.
+Note that you can only import VMDK files into Amazon EC2 that were created through the OVF export process in VMware\.
++ Fixed and Dynamic Virtual Hard Disk \(VHD/VHDX\) image formats, which are compatible with Microsoft Hyper\-V, Microsoft Azure, and Citrix Xen virtualization products\.
++ Raw format for importing disks and VMs\.

 ### Operating Systems<a name="vmimport-operating-systems"></a>

 The following operating systems can be imported to and exported from Amazon EC2\.
-For more information about whether a Region is enabled by default, see [Available Regions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions) in the *Amazon EC2 User Guide for Linux Instances*\.
+For more information about whether a Region is enabled by default, see [Available Regions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions) in the *Amazon EC2 User Guide for Linux Instances*\.<a name="windows-operating-systems"></a>

 **Windows \(Regions enabled by default\)**
 + Microsoft Windows Server 2003 \(Standard, Datacenter, Enterprise\) with Service Pack 1 \(SP1\) or later \(32\- and 64\-bit\)